zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Our dialogue begins with a nurse saying to Bruce, “ I’m here to prep you for your procedure.”
 “To prep” (prep) means “to prepare.”
 “P rep” comes from the verb “prepare.”
 It’s a short form of that verb.
 “To prep ” means to make someone ready for something – in this case, the nurse is prepping  Bruce for his “procedure,” something that the doctor is going to do to him.

-She then asks Bruce, “Did the doctor already talk t o you about the general anesthetic you’ll be getting?”
+She then asks Bruce, “Did the doctor already talk to you about the general anesthetic you’ll be getting?”
 An “anesthetic” (ane sthetic) is medicine that is given to you to prevent you from feeling pain.
 A “g eneral anesthetic,” however, is medicine that usually makes you unconscious.
-This i s something that is used, for example, when you are going to have what is referre d to as a “major,” or important, “surgery” (surgery).
+This is something that is used, for example, when you are going to have what is referre d to as a “major,” or important, “surgery” (surgery).
 A “surgery” is when  a doctor goes inside of your body, cuts into your body, to do something we hope that will make you better.

 So, a “general anesthetic” is something that usuall y puts you to sleep.
 This is compared to a “local (local) anesthetic,” which jus t makes certain parts of your body no longer feel anything so that the doctor can  work on a certain part of your body without putting you completely to sleep.
 Bruce  says that he doesn’t want a general anesthetic.
 He wants “to be conscious (cons cious) during the procedure.”
 “To be conscious” is to be awake.
 It’s the opposite  of “to be unconscious,” which is to be basically asleep.